keram/notes/_posts/2017-10-25-reactiveconf-2017-highlights.markdown

 ### [Secrets of the Glimmer VM - Tom Dale](https://www.youtube.com/watch?v=nXCSloXZ-wc)
 [![Glimmer](/notes/images/2017-10-25-reactiveconf-2017-highlights/preview/glimmer.jpg)](/notes/images/2017-10-25-reactiveconf-2017-highlights/glimmer.jpg)

+The third, favourite talk, brought very unconventional and interesting idea of breaking the general view how a web application works by removing the middle part of "Download, Parse, Execute" stack.

-- Extracted from Ember as indepedent project, [Glimmer](https://glimmerjs.com/ ) is a flexible, low-level rendering pipeline for building a "live" DOM from Handlebars templates that can subsequently be updated cheaply when data changes.
+- Extracted from Ember as independent project, [Glimmer](https://glimmerjs.com/ ) is a flexible, low-level rendering pipeline for building a "live" DOM from Handlebars templates that can subsequently be updated cheaply when data changes.

 - Build in TypeScript, compiling to bytecode.

-- [The Glimmer VM: Boots Fast and Stays Fast](http://yehudakatz.com/2017/04/05/the-glimmer-vm-boots-fast-and-stays-fast/) - blogpost by Yehuda Katz
+- [The Glimmer VM: Boots Fast and Stays Fast](http://yehudakatz.com/2017/04/05/the-glimmer-vm-boots-fast-and-stays-fast/) - blog post by Yehuda Katz

 ### Ethereum Meetup at [Progressbar](https://www.progressbar.sk)

-Thursday evening meand unexpected adventure, when the driver of the last bus (and connection) to my hometown, decided not to take any more passengers and I found myself standing at the bus station with free evening and with no particular plans for the night.
-Fortunately, the situation had happy end thanks to Matej and Ivanka and also managed attended very interesting meetup at local hackerspace Progressbar about cryptocurrencies and investments.
+Thursday evening had unexpected complications, when a driver of the last bus to my hometown, decided not to take any more passengers and I found myself standing at the bus station, with free evening and with no particular plans for the night.
+Fortunately, the situation had happy end thanks to Matej and Ivanka and I was also lucky to attend a very interesting meetup at local hackerspace Progressbar about cryptocurrencies and investments.

 ### Friday Workshops at FIT

 On Friday the conference moved to a new location for a day full of workshops, discussions and screenings.
-I attended a workshop on [Reason language](https://reasonml.github.io/) which together with talk day before ([Reason: JavaScript-flavored OCaml - Jared Forsyth](https://www.youtube.com/watch?v=lN78ystnVw4)) give good reason why I can recommend to keep eye on this language.
+I went to a workshop on [Reason language](https://reasonml.github.io/) which together with talk day before ([Reason: JavaScript-flavored OCaml - Jared Forsyth](https://www.youtube.com/watch?v=lN78ystnVw4)) give a good reason why I can recommend to keep eye on this language.

 [![Reason](/notes/images/2017-10-25-reactiveconf-2017-highlights/preview/reason.jpg)](/notes/images/2017-10-25-reactiveconf-2017-highlights/reason.jpg)